Denk-Development/Airplane-Cabin-Pressure-Control/README.md

 # Pressure Control Software

+**Description**.
+Software for an airplane cabin pressure control system.
+The airplane motor constantly pumps air into the cabin and a valve controls the flow of cabin air to the outside.
+It is desired not to have too much pressure relative to the surrounding air to put less stress on the airplane frame.
+The software controls the valve depending on user input and measured pressure differences.

 ## Hardware

 This Arduino software was developed by Denk Development in Mar 2019 for the microcontroller Atmega 328P.